oceanhackweek/oceanhackweek.github.io/index.md

 :::{admonition} OceanHackWeek 2023 will be on August 7 - 11!
 :class: important

-**Applications for OceanHackWeek 2023 are now open!**
+**OceanHackWeek 2023**
-OceanHackWeek 2023 will be a hybrid workshop with a global virtual event; a 20-25 in-person event at the University of Washington in Seattle, WA, USA; and a small in-person event in Australia (likely Dunsborough).
+OceanHackWeek 2023 will be a hybrid workshop with a global virtual event; a 20-25 in-person event at the University of Washington in Seattle, WA, USA; and a small in-person event in Dunsborough, Western Australia. **Applicants have been notified and participants should expect further communications**

 ```{button-link} ohw23/
 :color: primary